-Asana Lodge provides specialist help for people requiring anxiety treatment in London.
+Asana Lodge provides specialist help for people requiring anxiety and addiction treatment in London.
 According to mental health charity Mind, one in six people in England report having a mental health problem, such as anxiety or depression, in any given week.

 Fortunately, awareness of anxiety disorders is increasing with more people openly discussing their mental health issues.
 But stigma still surrounds the subject and not everyone finds it easy to talk openly about their struggles.

 At Asana Lodge we provide a specialist residential centre for dual diagnosis treatment in London which helps those suffering from a range of mental health disorders and substance addictions.

 We understand your battle is real and we will give you the best chance of recovery.
 On this page we detail: